cceckman/ku/devlog.md

 Wait, I said I wasn't doing optimzation yet. :-P So, sure, let's get a verifier and solver first.
 (But, yeah, a few different build targets sounds like a not horrible idea for *this*, even if it's not great generally.)

+## 2016-07-14 Thu 11:54
+Ran into one of those nice Go features: nondeterministic map iteration.
+(Fixed the test with a9282e0.)

+I actually really like this feature!
+It pointed out that I had a nondeterministic test... well, it did after I ran the test a couple times.

+On its applicability here in particular: in README.md, I've said that the outputs need to have the same labels, but don't have to be in the same order.
+Loosening this may be a bit of a premature optimization, in and of itself.
+The situation I see that helping is if both of these conditions are true:

+1. Some puzzles take much longer than others, and
+2. The process is bounded on IO time

+If (1) isn't true, then order doesn't matter- we wind up serializing anyway, and that's the bounding factor.
+If (2) isn't true, then the fact that we're serializing doesn't matter.

+I think that we can make (2) not true by using `testing.Benchmark` as the core of the performance measurement.
+Still writing ICPC-style `solve` and `verify` binaries to start out with, but ultimately keeping more things in memory and unmarshalled- not timing the IO- is going to be a better indication of the things I'm interested in: - the impact of parallelism, function calls, virtual functions, etc.